How comfortable are you with not knowing?

 By embracing the Unknown, we’re opening a door to infinite possibilities.
 Infinite good.
 Infinite fun.
 Infinite love.

 Yes, it could also be infinite blech, but the beautiful thing about possibilities is they’re just that.
 Possibilities.
 We get to make them into whatever we want.

-As I graduated from school, I was stressing out about not being able to turn to the last page of the ministry that Melissa and I were creating, but I couldn’t do that – because it hadn’t been created yet.
-It was still a possibility.
-We were still shaping it into what it was going to be.
+I’ve been stressing out about not being able to turn to the last page of the ministry that Melissa and I are creating, but I can’t do that – because it hasn’t been created yet.
+It’s still a possibility.
+We’re still shaping it into what it’s going to be.

 The secret to embracing the Unknown is remembering that there are way more possibilities in the Unknown than the Known.
 Indeed, possibilities are what the Unknown is made of.

 You get to shape it.
 You get to choose from those infinite possibilities, forming them into a life that’s uniquely yours.